-(a) We also paid approximately \$154 million in employee withholding taxes due upon the vesting of, and related to net settled equity awards.
-We withheld approximately 1 million shares of common stock from employees in connection with such net share settlement at an average price of \$287.90 per share.
-These shares may be deemed to be "issuer purchases" of shares and are not included in this table.
+During the fiscal quarter ended November 1, 2020, we paid approximately \$185 million in employee withholding taxes due upon the vesting of net settled equity awards.
+We withheld approximately 1 million shares of common stock from employees in connection with such net share settlement at an average price of \$360.62 per share.
+These shares may be deemed to be "issuer purchases" of shares.